jordanconot/hrnet-react/README.md

 - Add new employees with details such as name, date of birth, department, address, and more.
 - View and filter employees using a dynamic data table.
-- Real-time search functionality dor quick access.
+- Real-time search functionality for quick access.
 - Modal confirmations for improved UX.
 - React Context and local storage to persist data.